Columbia Premises Liability Lawyer

-Premises Liability Property Claims: More Complex Than Meets the Eye
+Premises Liability Property Claims in Columbia: More Complex Than Meets the Eye

 If you were walking across a store parking lot, stepped into a hole and broke your ankle, would the property owner have to pay for your injury?
 Maybe.
 How big was the hole – 8 inches wide or 8 feet wide?
 Was the area well lit?
 Were there warning signs or barriers around it?
 Were you under the influence of alcohol or drugs?
 Had other people been injured in the same spot?

-The Louthian Law Firm of Columbia, South Carolina, has been helping injured people secure justice since 1959.
-When you consult with our premises liability attorneys of about an accident you had on someone else’s property, you can count on reasoned advice from seasoned professionals.
+The Louthian Law Firm has been helping injured people secure justice since 1959.
+When you consult with our premises liability attorneys of about an accident you had on someone else’s property in Columbia or anywhere in South Carolina, you can count on reasoned advice from seasoned professionals.
 Call (803) 454-1200 for a free consultation.

-Where are premises liability claims likely to arise?
+Where are Columbia premises liability claims likely to arise?

 In addition to parking lots, as in the scenario above, injuries can happen in many locations where you normally transact business or visit, including these: